 The Group has adopted the QCA Corporate Governance Code ("the Code") as the benchmark for measuring our adherence to good governance principles.
 The Group has reported separately against the principles of the Corporate Governance Code.
-This report can be found in the policies section of the Group's ESG webpage at aferian.com/esg along with the Group's supplier code of conduct; modern slavery and human trafficking statement and the Group's ESG frequently asked questions document.
+This report can be found in the policies section of the Group's ESG webpage at <a href="mailto:aferican:aferi